vitalii-novikov/fashion_CloudRun/README.md

 ## 🙌 About

-This project demonstrates a complete cloud-native ML inference pipeline, including model packaging, scalable architecture, REST API serving, and frontend integration.
-Designed as a portfolio-grade example of deploying modern ML models in production.
+This project demonstrates a fully cloud-native ML inference pipeline, combining CLIP embeddings with an efficient approximate nearest neighbor search system (Annoy) to build real-time image similarity recommendations.